droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > If the players befriended her in [[Arc M - The Dragon's Manor]], the spirit of the pseudodragon Zorya dives from one of the mansion’s upper windows on the first round of combat to assist them.
 In combat, Zorya uses simple gestures and squeaks to attempt to communicate that the players should place Argynvost’s skull in the mausoleum before fighting Vladimir.
 If the players attempt to place Argynvost’s skull there, Zorya attempts to defend them by attacking Vladimir as they do so.

 > [!combat]- **Balancing the Fallen Knight**
-> Due to the phase mechanic, this combat encounter is a series of two consecutive combat encounters, the first **bloody** and the second **crushing**, against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), the first of which will consume approximately 42% of their total maximum hit points and the second of which will consume approximately 139% of their total maximum hit points (for a total of 181% of their maximum hit points).
+> Due to the phase mechanic, this combat encounter is a series of two consecutive **Severe+** combat encounters against a party of four 8th-level players, a Level 6 ally (Ireena Kolyana), and a Level 7 ally (Ezmerelda d’Avenir).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
-Remove the phantom warriors in Vladimir’s second phase
+Reduce the number of phantom knights to one.
-> * **Four Players**.
-Reduce the number of phantom warriors in Vladimir’s second phase to two.
+> * **Five Players**.
+Increase the number of phantom knights to three.
 > * **Six Players**.
-Increase the number of phantom warriors in Vladimir’s second phase to six.
+Increase the number of phantom knights to four.

 <div class="statblock">
 <h2>Vladimir Horngaard, Vengeful Revenant</h2>